 No Physician Required - Genetic Counselor Assigned

 When it comes to Nutrition, Fitness, and Weight Loss traits, there is a lot of science out there.
 Learning about different genetic mutations that influence your ability to digest nutrients, regrow muscle, and overcome injury can be extremely important!
-However, there are currently no companies that we can recommend specifically for this purpose - mostly because the science of genetic traits is still in its infancy.
-So, instead of paying for a DNA test kit that covers only these traits, most people find it is much more beneficial to use raw DNA data!
+However, there are currently no companies that we can recommend specifically for this purpose – mostly because the science of genetic traits is still in its infancy.
+So, instead of paying for a DNA testing kit that covers only these traits, most people find it is much more beneficial to use raw DNA data!

 Then, select a company that interests you from our “Best DNA Upload Sites” page.
 Sites like DNAFit, Orig3n, Vitagene, and Helix can help you create a personalized diet with meal plans containing the right amount of saturated fat, carbs, and protein to get to a healthy weight.
 Some companies can give you information on food sensitivities suggested by gene variants.
 Other sites can help with genetic predispositions related to dieting, overall health, BMI, blood pressure, and weight management (including weight gain!).
-Many of these sites offer a much less expensive service - while giving you all the tools of a nutritionist!
+Many of these DNA analysis sites offer a much less expensive service – while giving you all the tools of a nutritionist!

-While Whole Genome Sequencing is definitely the future of genetic testing, your whole genome simply contains more information that we currently know what to do with.
+While Whole Genome Sequencing is definitely the future of genetic DNA testing, your whole genome simply contains more information than we currently know what to do with.
 If you are just curious about what genetics has to offer, don’t waste your time or money on a whole-genome or whole-exome test.
 You can get most of the same results with a much cheaper DNA test.